nickchak21/particledist/README.md

 **What the Starter Code Does**

-The starter code is a Jupyter Notebooks (`starter_code.ipynb`) file.
+The starter code is a Jupyter Notebook (`starter_code.ipynb`) file.
 It will take 50 samples of 50,000 events and try and classify them with the above method.
 Since there is just normal physics present, the code will output a mean of about 0.5 across bins 1-2, 2-3, 3-4, and 4-5.

 The code will also output another number for each pair of bins -- this is the uncertainty in AUC.
 This is so that when we perform signal injection (we used 2-gluon events), we know how many events it will take before our method has 3-sigma and 5-sigma confidence that there is new physics.